Jackie Botts

 Mexico

-I am a data reporter for Reuters News, based in Mexico.
-My data-driven investigations have delved into immigration, climate change, drug trafficking, criminal justice, poverty and inequality, labor, and more.
+I am an independent data reporter based in the U.S. and Mexico.
+My data-driven investigations have delved into immigration, climate change, famine, drug trafficking, criminal justice, inequality, labor, and more.

-Together with a team of four other journalists, I was awarded a Pulitzer Prize in Explanatory Reporting in 2021 for a Reuters investigative series that employed a "pioneering data analysis" to examine qualified immunity, a legal doctrine that shields police who use excessive force.
-My reporting teams have also won a National Headliner Award and an Overseas Press Club Award, among other recognitions.
+I was part of a Reuters News team awarded a Pulitzer Prize in Explanatory Reporting in 2021 for an investigative series that employed a "pioneering data analysis" to examine qualified immunity, a legal doctrine that shields police who use excessive force.
+Before Reuters, I covered economic inequality for CalMatters, a nonprofit newsroom covering California politics and policy.
+I got my start in journalism at the Santa Barbara Independent.

-Soy reportera de datos para Reuters News, con sede en México.
-Mis investigaciones basadas en análisis de datos han profundizado en la inmigración, el cambio climático, el tráfico de drogas, la justicia penal, pobreza y desigualdad, labor y más.
+Soy reportera de datos independiente, trabajando desde los Estados Unidos y México.
+Mis investigaciones basadas en análisis de datos han profundizado en temas de inmigración, el cambio climático, hambruna, el tráfico de drogas, el sistema penal, desigualdad, labor y más.

-Junto con un equipo de otros cuatro periodistas, recibí el Premio Pulitzer de Reportaje Explicativo en 2021 por una serie de investigación de Reuters que empleó un «análisis de datos pionero» para examinar la inmunidad calificada, una doctrina legal que protege a la policía que usa fuerza excesiva en los Estados Unidos.
-Mis reportajes también han ganado un National Headliner Award y un Overseas Press Club Award, entre otros reconocimientos.
+Fui parte de un equipo de Reuters News que recibió un Premio Pulitzer de Reportaje Explicativo en 2021 por una serie de investigaciones que empleó un «análisis de datos pionero» para examinar la inmunidad calificada, una doctrina legal que protege a la policía que usa fuerza excesiva en los Estados Unidos.
+Antes de Reuters, cubrí desigualdad económica para CalMatters, una redacción sin fines de lucro que cubre las políticas públicas de California.
+Empecé en el periodismo en The Santa Barbara Independent.

 Portfolio